seongjong12/seongjong12/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ...KNUT
+- 🔭 I’m currently working on ...
+KNUT
-- 🌱 I’m currently learning ...machine learning - object detector
+- 🌱 I’m currently learning ... machine learning - object detector
-- 🤔 I’m looking for help with ...docker,mask rcnn, yolov4, tensorflow
+- 🤔 I’m looking for help with ... docker, tensorflow, mask rcnn, yolov4

 <!--
 **seongjong12/seongjong12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.